 Yes, because interest – known as APR – will be added to your monthly repayments.
 However, the monthly costs mean you might be able to drive a better car than you might otherwise be able to afford with cash or other finance types, as the loan is based on the difference between what the car is worth now and at the end of the contract, with a larger payment to make at the end of the finance (balloon payment).

 If you don’t buy your car outright, you might also be charged for any damage to the car at the end of the agreement.

 Early settlement or termination depends on the contract with your lender.
-When you make an application, you will get a dedicated car buying expert who will be able to talk this through with you.
+When you make an application, one of our team will be able to talk this through with you.

 The most important thing is to make sure you only pay what you know you can afford before you start.
 But circumstances can change.
 The impact of missed payments depends on your lender.
 If you fall behind, you may be able to hand the car back (but potentially with something still to pay) or the finance company might repossess your vehicle.